Lizhengxi25/Lizhengxi25.github.io/src/index.md

         </div>
         <div class="bio">
             <p>
                 I am currently an undergraduate student at MBZUAI, class of 2029.
-Before joining MBZUAI, I graduated from Beijing 101 High School with an International Baccalaureate Diploma Programme.
+Before joining MBZUAI, I graduated from <a href="https://www.beijing101.com/">Beijing 101 High School</a> with an International Baccalaureate Diploma Programme.

                 Throughout my academic journey, I have been driven by a core philosophy: <b>correct and refine intuitions using theory and experiment</b>.
                 During the past few years, I have investigated the moving mechanisms of balls and applied them to basketball training.
 Currently, I am particularly interested in LLM reasoning and aspire to contribute meaningful research to the field.